 To ensure you all have the best learning experience when you visit please take note of the following information.

-Adelaide Festival Centre is a professional working arts complex with four theatres, including Her Majesty’s Theatre on Grote Street, and a variety of exhibition spaces.
+Adelaide Festival Centre is a professional working arts complex with three theatres, and a variety of exhibition spaces.
 On arrival for a performance you will be greeted by Front of House staff or the Education Officer and escorted to your seats in the theatre or workshop venue(s).
-Whilst in the auditorium, students are expected to comply with behaviour appropriate for a live performance.

 Please advise students to